swashdev/redot-license-dialog/docs/GETTING_STARTED.md

 <img style = "margin: 0 auto" src = "screenshots/getting_started_02.png" title = "The Inspector dock in a Redot Engine project, showing some fields the user can modify to customize a `LicenseDialog` node." />

-Under "Script Variables" you'll see some variables which you can modify by typing some values into some text boxes.
+Under "License Dialog" you'll see some variables which you can modify by typing some values into some text boxes.

 #### Project Name